knebiolo/mast/README.md

                                                 rec_list=[ant_to_rec_dict[i]])
     class_stats.classify_stats()
 ```
+### Classify 3: Iteratively reclassify a site until convergence.

-Classify_3 reclassifies data until there are no more false positives to remove and/or the log posterior ratio no longer improves.
+The third classification method reclassifies data until there are no more false positives to remove and/or the log posterior ratio no longer improves.
 The classify 3 script and workflow is below:

 1. Update the receiver ID (line 12)
 2. Enter the classification iteration number (line 13) **start at 2**
 3. Update the receiver type (line 14) – input can either be **lotek** or **orion**
 4. Update input workspace (line 15)
 5. Update project database name (line 16)
 6. Update the fields used in the classification (line 27)
 7. Update informed prior (line 30) **default True**

 ```
 # import modules required for function dependencies